EnglishEN

 If the hinges are equipped with mechanical actuators instead of pyrotechnic igniters, no components need to be replaced.

-Pyrotechnic hood hinge in detail:
+Pyrotechnic bonnet hinge in detail:

 • Home